 The word “boulodrome” goes back to the ancient Greeks.
 “Hippos” was the Greek word for “horse” and a “hippodrome” was a facility for horse races, a race track.
 Similarly, a “boulodrome” is a facility designed, constructed, and used for playing boules.
 Just as a tennis facility may provide one or more tennis courts, a petanque boulodrome may provide one or more “lanes”.
 Like a tennis facility, a boulodrome might be outdoors, covered, or completely enclosed.
 An outdoor boulodrome is a boulodrome exterieur.
 A covered or enclosed boulodrome is a boulodrome couvert.

-Sometimes when a petanque player insists that there is no such thing as a petanque “court”, he is trying to make the point that you don’t need a court to play petanque… the way you do with bocce.
+When a petanque player rejects the expression “petanque court”, he may also be pointing out that you don’t need a court to play petanque… the way you do with bocce.

 In the United States there are many more bocce players than petanque players.
 The Italians simply got to America sooner, and in greater numbers, than the French did.
 So when it comes to public funding, bocce gets all the visibility and all the money.
-To American petanque players, that seems unfair.
-And also stupid.
+To American petanque players, this seems both unfair and stupid.